6.1.4 Internal Controls

 designed to ensure adequate record-keeping include creating and

-tuition payments, and maintaining appropriate payroll records and other documents that are easy to use and sufficiently informative.
+maintaining invoices, fully accounting for all contributions, tuition and other payments, and maintaining appropriate payroll records and other documents that are easy to use and sufficiently informative.
 See Document Retention and its Record Retention Schedule (entries sorted by category and record type).

 Physical control over assets and records